bingwanli/ginili/projects.md

   <h2>LIGNE</h2>
   <h4><a href="http://www.my-ligne.com" target="blank" text-align="center">my-ligne.com</a></h4>
   <em>Problem:</em>
-  <p>The connection between discovering new brands and purchasing from the new brand is weak.
-People discover new brands on platforms
-  like Instagram and Pinterest, but rarely make purchases there.</p>
+  <p>Brand discovery and fashion purchases are disconnected.
+People use different platforms to discover than they do to buy.</p>

   <em>Solution:</em>
-  <p>We created a website where editorial images from small international brands are featured randomly in a clean but endlessly scrolling page.
+  <p>Editorial images from small international brands are featured randomly in a clean but endlessly scrolling page (similar to a Pinterest page).
-  Users can leisurely scroll through the page, and like or unlike images they feel fit their personal style.
-On the brand page, users are introduced to only the brands with editorial images that she has liked.
-She can learn about the brand, add products to her cart, or share with friends. </p>
+  Users can like or unlike images they feel fit their personal style.
+They are then introduced to brands whose editorial images they have liked.
+Users can learn about the brand, add products to their carts, or share and compare products with friends. </p>

   <em>Context:</em>
-  <p>We worked in a team of 4 and have one week from idea to execution.
+  <p>We worked in a team of 4 and had one week from idea to execution.
 The process evolved from Figma prototypes to a live demonstration
   at the end of the week.
-My role was backend.
-Here's a peek at my responsibilities:</p>
+My role was backend, using Ruby on Rails.
+Here's a peek at my work:</p>

   <strong>Schema</strong>